TrollgeEngineering/rshred/README.md

 # rshred

-An interactive bash script for recursive shredding.
+An interactive, user friendly bash script for recursive shredding.